Atlas of plant and animal histology

 Technique: paraffin embedding, sections stained with Alcian blue / safranin.

-In this figure, metaphloem and metaxylem of a dicotyledon plant (figures A, B y C) and of a monocotyledon plant (figure D) are schown, both having primary grow.
-Figure B is a magnification of the squared area in figure A. Figure C is a magnification of metaphloem observed in figure B.
+The above Figure displays the metaphloem and metaxylem of a dicotyledon plant (Figures A, B, and C) and of a monocotyledon plant (Figure D) are shown, both having primary growth.
+Figure B shows an enlarged view of the squared region in Figure A. Figure C shows a magnification of the metaphloem observed in Figure B.

 Metaxylem